 - Stormwater culverts (pipes) that pass under the road have been designed to allow kiwi and other animals to move safely from one side of the road to the other.

 - Fencing at all locations along both sides of the road to prevent kiwi (and other ground-based birds) from walking on the road and getting hit by vehicles.

-- The route layout avoids as many old and ecologically important trees as possible so that only 16 significant trees will have to be removed for construction.
+- The route layout avoids as many old and ecologically important trees as possible.